urban-wombat/flattables/README.md

     `$ mkdir my_flatbuffers`

+	`my_flatbuffers` (or whatever you decide to call it) will be your namespace and package name.

 4. In dir `my_flatbuffers` create a file containing one or more gotables tables.
 The tables don't need to contain data, but let's include some data and use the same file for writing to a FlatBuffers []byte array and running our tests.
 We'll call it "tables.got" (.got is for gotables).

+4. Create a text file in gotables format with one or more tables and some rows of data.

+    It doesn't matter where you create it or what you call it.
+But for simplicity, let's call it `tables.got` and create it in your newly-created directory `my_flatbuffers`.

+	You can copy and paste the tables below into `tables.got` or come up with your own tables.

 ```
     [MyXyzTable]